rcoenmans/vsts-client/README.md

 pip install vsts-client
 ```

-## Connecting to VSTS
+## Connecting to Azure DevOps
-In order to connect to VSTS, you need to obtain a [personal access token](https://docs.microsoft.com/en-us/vsts/integrate/get-started/authentication/pats).
+In order to connect to Azure DevOps, you need to obtain a [personal access token](https://docs.microsoft.com/en-us/vsts/integrate/get-started/authentication/pats).
 ```python
 # Import the VstsClient module
 from vstsclient.vstsclient import VstsClient